-We will do this by supporting children, young people, families, older adults and people of all abilities by providing a range of accessible services and facilities priority areas are available on Council's website.
+We will do this by supporting children, young people, families, older adults and people of all abilities by providing a range of accessible services and facilities

 Identify the outcomes for vulnerable and 'at risk' children being achieved through the work of the Area Partnership.
 Ensure children and young people in vulnerable situations are kept safe and that Council's sport/recreation/youth activities are welcoming and supportive of their needs, giving them a sense of connection to their community.